Dollar bills flying between tall office buildings under a clear blue sky.

 The Cost of Neglecting Stakeholder Voices

-When companies fail to listen to their stakeholders, the reputational damage can be severe and long-lasting.
+When companies fail to listen to their different types of stakeholders, the reputational damage can be severe and long-lasting.
 Consider these recent examples:

 1. Tesla – Tesla’s reputation has taken flak due to the erratic public behavior of CEO Elon Musk, including controversial tweets, political stances, and labor-related issues.
 Many investors, employees, and customers have voiced concerns, but Tesla’s leadership has often downplayed criticism rather than addressing it.